-Continuation of advanced level listening and speaking in American English: Listening comprehension, public speaking strategies, grammar, vocabulary, idioms and pronunciation.
-4930.86
+Continuation of ESOL 50A: Listening comprehension, public speaking strategies, grammar, vocabulary, idioms and pronunciation.
+Not open for credit to students who have completed or are currently enrolled in ESL 50B.
+4930.86 AA/AS area 4d

 Advanced Reading and Writing